iChoake/awesome-generative-nfts/README.md

 ---

+## Backlog

+**We are looking into include these collections or have excluded them as not generative.
+Anothing below this fold should be considered to be not in the main list.**

-## Awaiting for details / categorization
+### Awaiting for details / categorization

 * Capsule House ([Website](https://capsulehouse.io/)) ([Opensea](https://opensea.io/collection/capsulehouse))
 * Chameleon Collective ([Website](https://chameleoncollective.io/))